mjcconsulting/awsdemou-documents/README.md

-# awsdemou-documents
+# AWS Demo University Documents

-AWS Demo University Documents
+This is a repository containing Systems Manager Documents for the AWS Demo University Role Play Exercise.